randallwlong/simulate-data/README.md

 # Training repository

-A repo for learning GitHub
+A repo for learning GitHub - this is not my first repository, but first in a long time